 It’s a common problem when talking to high performers.
 They (we?) feel overwhelmed by the demands of their team, they feel frustrated by their team’s lack of development, ownership and urgency.

 They intuitively see and are driven to complete the solution or task without delay.
 They know they can complete it in 30 minutes, they know they can do it right 30 minutes.
-They envisage someone else taking 2hrs according to a different timetable and then it will take 1hr for the high performer to review and fix it.
-It seems easier and better for the higher performer to just do it themselves.
+They envisage someone else taking 2hrs according to a different timetable and then it will take them 1hr to review and fix it.
+It seems easier and better to just do it themselves.

-This reminded me of me of an excellent short video by Stephen Covey:
+This reminded me of an excellent short video by Stephen Covey:

 “You cannot hold people responsible for results if you supervise their methods” – Stephen Covey.

-In trying to be helpful, high performers become unhelpful, and perhaps they would be better served by focusing on developing their coaching habit instead.
+In trying to be helpful, high performers become unhelpful and would be better served by focusing on developing their coaching habit instead.
 Though often they tend to rather create a dependency on themselves, becoming a bottleneck and unintentionally they fail to unlock the potential in others.

 This is particularly detrimental when high performers (as they tend to) become managers, they end up doing too much of the deliverable or task themselves.
 Similarly, a manager becomes overly reliant on one or two high performers.
 They default to asking the high performers, instead of extending the development opportunities more widely.
 This is what I have heard termed as performance punishment, being punished with an excessive workload as a reward for performing well.
 Additionally, the reality is that high performers tend to have more options to leave, so it’s a risky strategy.